Hat guessing with proper colorings: Trees

 \section{Trees}

 In this section, we will determine the proper hat guessing number for any arbitrary tree.
+In \cite{Alon2020} it was shown that the ordinary hat guessing number of a tree on at least $2$ vertices is $2$, which by Proposition~\ref{Lem:BoundFromOrdinaryHG} implies that the proper hat guessing number is at most $5$.
+We will prove that for all trees on at least $3$ vertices, the proper hat guessing number is in fact equal to $4$.

-It is easy to show that the proper hat guessing number for any tree with $1$ or $2$ vertices is $1$ or $3$, respectively, so we will restrict our consideration to trees containing at least $3$ vertices.
-Note that up to isomorphism, there is a unique tree on 3 vertices.
+A tree on $2$ vertices is just an edge, and hence by Theorem~\ref{Thm:CompleteGraphs} it has proper hat guessing number equal to $3$.
+We will restrict our consideration to trees containing at least $3$ vertices.
+Note that up to isomorphism, there is a unique tree on exactly $3$ vertices.
+We first determine its proper hat guessing number.

-\begin{Lemma} For the path $P_3$ on $2$ edges and $3$ vertices, $\HG_P(P_3) = 4$. \end{Lemma}
+\begin{Lemma} For the path $P_3$ on $2$ edges and $3$ vertices, $\HGP(P_3) = 4$. \end{Lemma}

 \begin{proof} Let $P_3 = (\{v_1, v_2, v_3\},\{\{v_1,v_2\},\{v_2,v_3\}\})$.
-Using Lemma \ref{Lem:ChromaticNumber}, we see that $\HG_P(P_3) \le 3 + \chi(P_3) - 1 = 4$.
+Using Lemma \ref{Lem:ChromaticNumber}, we see that $\HGP(P_3) \le 3 + \chi(P_3) - 1 = 4$.
 Now, we present a winning $4$-color guessing strategy for $P_3$.
 Here, we will let the 4 colors be denoted as the elements in $(\mathbb{Z} / 2\mathbb{Z}) \times (\mathbb{Z} / 2 \mathbb{Z})$.
 Define

 where $(x_i, y_i)$ is the color assigned to vertex $v_i$ for each $i \in \{1, 2, 3\}$.
 This strategy is easily checked to be winning.
 Suppose that $v_1$ and $v_3$ both guess incorrectly.
 Then $(x_1,y_1)$ must be distinct from $(x_2,y_2)$ since the coloring is proper, and distinct from $(x_2+1,y_2)$, since $v_1$ guesses incorrectly.
 Hence, $y_2 = y_1 + 1$.
 Similarly, $x_2 = x_3 + 1$.
 We see that $v_2$ guesses correctly. \end{proof}